certinia/ffhttp-googlemirror/README.md

 This library extends the [Core](https://github.com/financialforcedev/ffhttp-core) library to provide access to Google Mirror API calls found at https://developers.google.com/glass/v1/reference/.

+Samples demonstrating the use of this library can be found [here](https://github.com/financialforcedev/ffhttp-googlemirror-samples).

 Key Features
 ------------